Published September 27, 2012

 Physician-scientists at UB and Roswell Park also play leadership roles in developing national guidelines for key clinical questions, he added.

 In addition to custom-designed laboratories and common spaces, the CTRC includes a Biosciences Incubator to assist UB researchers with the commercialization of new medical therapies.
 Operated by UB’s Office of Science, Technology Transfer and Economic Outreach (STOR), the Biosciences Incubator houses two life science firms: AccuTheranostics, which has developed a method for personalizing chemotherapy treatments, and AndroBioSys, which is developing novel ways to detect, image and treat early prostate cancer.

-Both will benefit from their location on the Buffalo Niagara Medical Campus, near potential research and clinical partners such as UB, Roswell Park Cancer Institute and Kaleida.
+Both will benefit from their location on the Buffalo Niagara Medical Campus, near potential research and clinical partners such as UB, Roswell Park Comprehensive Cancer Center and Kaleida.